sfeir-open-source/sfeir-school-github-actions/steps/04-Reusable-Workflows/README.md

 ## Bonus

-* Initialize a new repository with the exercice template
+* Initialize a new repository with the exercise template
 * Create a new workflow using the reusable workflow from your first workflow